vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development-rhythm/foundations.md

 -   A software product team,
     or developer,
     chooses to take a shortcut,
-    perhaps in a feature or design implementation, for an immediate term benefit.
+    in a feature or design implementation,
+    for an immediate benefit.

-    It is expected the team or developer will remediate, or repay,
+    You can expect the team or developer to remediate, or repay for taking
-    the shortcut at some later time.
+    the shortcut at a later time.

--   The more such shortcuts that are taken without remediating, or replaying, them, the more accumulation of "debt" will have negative ramifications for the product team.
+-   The more shortcuts that are taken without remediating, or replaying them, the more accumulation of "debt" will have consequences for the product team.
-    Most of the time this will translate to slowing the team down.
+    Most of the time this results in the team slowing down.

-A common example of accumulation of technical debt is where:
+A common example of accumulation of technical debt is when:

 -   A developer chooses to deviate from software development principles as a short cut to move faster in the moment.

--   A developer should remediate that deviation as part of an ongoing code maintenance activity.
+-   A developer should remediate the deviation as part of an ongoing code maintenance activity.

--   Development teams that continually deviate from development principles will put the software codebase in a state that becomes hard to maintain and change.
+-   Development teams that continually deviate from development principles ultimately put the software codebase in a state that becomes hard to maintain and change.

-Make sure you repay your technical debt!
+Always repay your technical debt!

 ## Summary

-This article primed you with the context of:
+In this article, you learned about:

--   Modern application development
+-   Modern application development.
--   The types of building blocks that comprise modern application development
+-   The types of building blocks that comprise modern application development.
--   Trade offs, Costs and Technical Debt
+-   Tradeoffs, Costs and Technical Debt